example42/example42.github.io/_posts/2018-08-27-module_synchronization.md

 - add changes to the branch, commit and push them locally
 - within your puppetfile, switch to the branch name or the commit id

-When upstrema fixes the issue you just update your local module working copy and switch back to release tags.
+When upstream fixes the issue you just update your local module working copy and switch back to release tags.

 Happy hacking,
 Martin Alfke